 The more interesting, direct, and different your promotion is, the more people will notice and want to know more.

 The production aspects of each event are going to vary greatly depending on the type.
-Making sure that staging, lights, audio/visual equipment, etc., is set up and ready to go will ensure a smoother performance Also, double-check that everyone knows his/her role; delegation is much more effective when people are sure of what to do.
-For more information on reserving equipment, facilities, etc., stop by the Center for Student Enrichment (1205 University Center).
+Making sure that staging, lights, audio/visual equipment, etc., is set up and ready to go will ensure a smoother performance.
+Also, double-check that everyone knows his/her role; delegation is much more effective when people are sure of what to do.
+For more information on reserving equipment, facilities, etc., stop by the Center for Student Enrichment, 1101 Northern Center.

 It is very important, no matter if this was your organization’s first event or twentieth, to evaluate your performance as a group.
 Evaluation should be solicited by both group members and by those in attendance at your event (if applicable).
 Soliciting an evaluation from group members is easy and can be done either immediately following the activity or at the next group meeting, and should be written.
 Even more important is the feedback received from your audience.
 This can be collected in many ways: